2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Get your hands dirty on clean architecture

+Therefore, Uncle Bob’s architecture [11] does not provide an implementation for his architecture, it is a theoretical book.
 Tom, on the other hand, took the clean architecture and gave his opinionated implementation [12], using the java programming language.
-Get your hands on clean architecture is a reading for programmers that want to understand the clean architecture in a practical way.
+Get Your Hands on Clean Architecture is a reading for programmers who want to understand clean architecture practically.

 Talking with tech leads